 This watch is equipped with a sapphire crystal, a stainless steel case, and a blue dial with luminous hands and hour markers.
 Certina has many watches under the D.S.
 Action line, and you can see the different models here.

-If you want a classic Swiss timepiece that won’t cost you thousands of dollars, this is a great choice.
-Many customers love both its function and design, praising its accuracy and elegance.
+This is a great choice if you want a classic Swiss timepiece that won’t cost you thousands of dollars.
+Many customers love its function and design, praising its accuracy and elegance.

 T.A.G.
 Heuer Aquaracer’ Swiss Automatic Stainless Steel Dress Watch

 The Tag Heuer Aquaracer is a diver’s watch that’s water-resistant at 300 meters.

-The 43mm case and bracelet are both stainless steel, and the rotating bezel is unidirectional.
-The dial is blue, which is accentuated by luminescent silver hands and index hour markers.
-There are three sub-dials as well (60 seconds, 30 minutes, and 12 hours).
+The 43mm case and bracelet are stainless steel, and the rotating bezel is unidirectional.
+The dial is blue, accentuated by luminescent silver hands and index hour markers.
+There are three sub-dials (60 seconds, 30 minutes, and 12 hours).

 One doesn’t need to go diving to appreciate this watch.
 Tag Heuer is a luxury brand that produces only the best quality products, and the elegant and sporty Aquaracer fulfills just that—you can wear this as a daily watch or on dressier occasions.

 Tudor Pelagos Blue Dial Automatic Men’s Watch